Penguins end Capitals' five-game win streak with 2-1 victory

 The scoreless first period featured more penalty minutes (18) than shots on goal (17).

 NOTES: The Capitals' run of 14 straight games with at least three goals ended. ...
 Crosby took over the team lead in points with 38.
-Crosby, Phil Kessell and Malkin all entered with 36. ...
-All three games between the teams have been decided by one goal.
-Pittsburgh has won two of them. ...
-It was the Capitals' third loss in 15 games since Nov.
-14.
+Crosby, Phil Kessell and Malkin all entered with 36. ....
+The Capitals fell to 9-4-3 when taking at least 30 shots. ...
+Pittsburgh has earned point in seven of nine games and 12 of 16. ...
+Crosby has 35 goals and 63 assists in 73 games against the Ovechkin-led Capitals.
+Ovechkin has 46 goals and 37 assists in those games.

 UP NEXT